'Not Viable': Barcelona Turns Against Surging Tourism

-Barcelona: Tourists are flocking to Barcelona in ever increasing numbers, fueling anger among locals who complain that mass tourism is driving up housing prices and overwhelming public spaces in Spain's second city.
+Barcelona - Tourists are flocking to Barcelona in ever increasing numbers, fuelling anger among locals who complain that mass tourism is driving up housing prices and overwhelming public spaces in Spain's second city.

 At the same time, tourism is now the third most worrying problem for Barcelona's 1.6 million residents according to a municipal survey, mirroring a trend seen in other tourism hotspots across Europe.